-All states are now no-fault states with New York’s recent abandonment of the outdated system of fault grounds for divorce.
-It used to be that a person seeking a divorce would have to prove that pretty extreme events had taken place like cruelty, imprisonment and adultery to name a few.
+All states are now no-fault divorce states.
+It used to be that a person seeking a divorce would have to prove that pretty extreme events had taken place like cruelty, imprisonment, and adultery to name a few.
 This type of law has been interpreted by some to be a force to make divorces harder to get as they were seen as a morally wrong thing to do and should be avoided unless completely necessary.

 A no-fault ground for divorce worries some clients when it comes to alimony and property division topics.
 It can be beyond frustrating for many that a no-fault system means that adultery doesn’t have to be considered when it comes to the division of marital assets unless funds were used toward the affair.
 A lot of times it can depend on the judge that rules over the case.